veganaize/Hash-Tables/applications/markov/README.md

 2. Analyze the text, building up the dataset of which words can follow particular words.

    (Hint: leave duplicates in for this part.
-If a the word `and` is seen following the word `goats` multiple times, include all those `and`s.
+If the word `and` is seen following the word `goats` multiple times, include all those `and`s.
    It'll give more convincing results because it is modelling the _frequency_ of _how often_ a word follows another word.)